webhook_signing_key

 Description

-When unset (the default), no signature header is emitted — receivers cannot distinguish authentic Convox webhooks from spoofed payloads.
+When unset (the default), no signature header is emitted, so receivers cannot distinguish authentic Convox webhooks from spoofed payloads.
 Set this parameter and configure the same secret on your receiver to enable HMAC verification.

-The parameter value is treated as a credential and is stored only in a Kubernetes Secret on the rack — never in the plaintext ConfigMap and never in the rack's deploy-spec annotations.
-Rack telemetry (heartbeat to metrics.convox.com) emits a SHA-256 hash of the value to signal "key set" / "key rotated" without leaking the plaintext.
+The parameter value is treated as a credential.
+It is stored as a Kubernetes Secret on the rack, never in plaintext, and never logged.
+Convox telemetry emits only a hash of the value, never the key itself.

 Default Value

 The default value for webhook_signing_key is "" (empty string).
-Empty value means "no signature header on outbound webhooks" — receivers cannot HMAC-verify.
+Empty value means "no signature header on outbound webhooks", so receivers cannot HMAC-verify.

 Use Cases